 - a GRASS S88 dual output square pulse electrical stimulator with a stimulus isolation unit (SIU8T),

-- a Digitimer DS7A constant current high voltage stimulator, or
+- a Digitimer DS7A constant current high voltage stimulator

 Finally, the ATRC has two Solaris 808 Dynatron units and a Terason t3200 diagnostic ultrasound system capable of producing images with power and color Doppler.
 Linear and curvilinear transducers allow the flexibility of imaging patients with frequencies between 2 and 15 MHz.

 The Food Production Management Laboratory is located on the third floor of the Family Life Center and is equipped with quantity cooking equipment.
 After the students have completed training in the Food Science and preparation kitchens, their learning is further enhanced by training in facility catering.
 The students essentially operate their own restaurant for an entire semester, serving food with fine linen and china.
+For more information on the student operated restaurant, please see 800 Cafe.
 The Food Production Management Laboratory also tests quantity recipes.